-I think we can learn anything, giving that we have the time and the privilege to do it (like getting born in the right place at the right time and/or creating ourselves the priveldges that we need…), and the genetics is only there to give us an edge.
-I also think most of our existence is governed by randomness, so there is no harm in trying to establish some sort of control over those things we can control.
-Learning is one of them, if not the most important, since it goes back to everything — Leaning to talk, to walk, to love, to suffer, to do math, to program, to draw, to be sympathetic and to be able to empathize, to change yourself and help other change.
+I think we can learn anything, giving that we have the time and the privilege to do it (like getting born in the right place at the right time and/or creating ourselves the privileges that we need…), and the genetics is only there to give us an edge.
+I also think most of our existence is governed by chaos, so there is no harm in trying to establish some sort of control over those things we can actually control.
+Learning is one of them, if not the most important, since it goes back to everything — Leaning to talk, to walk, to love, to suffer, to do math, to program, to draw, to be sympathetic and to be able to empathize, to change yourself and help other change or to understand chaos.

 Learn how to learn and the Universe will feel a tad less random.